kevincrane/windowsill/README.md

 3. On Firefox, go to [about:debugging](about:debugging#/runtime/this-firefox) > Load Temporary
    Add-on > select `manifest.json` from this repo
 4. Open the Console with "Inspect" to see logging from this extension.
+5. To make a new release on Firefox, TODO.
+6. To update the icon, use `icons/windowsill-icon.pixil` at https://www.pixilart.com.